metamn/react/content/blog/on-function-signatures/index.md

 }
 ```

 The advantage goes to the `function body` approach.
-It leads to readable code.

-### Usage info on hover
+It works as is.

+## Summing up

+Where to destructure props, and assign default values to them is a question only while props are simple.

+Nested props and the requirement to use a deep merging function gives advantage on the `function body` approach.

+Fortunatelly both approaches offer the same developer experience in terms of displaying hints on hover in editors like VSCode.